vatpac-technology/sops/docs/aerodromes/classd/Archerfield.md

 - The **Queensland Government Air facility** used by rescue helicopters, north of Taxiway B5

 !!! note
-    Both the **Northern** and **Southern** helipads are inside the maneuvering area and treated like a runway, requiring a takeoff and landing clearance from AF ADC.
+    Both the **Northern** and **Central** helipads are inside the maneuvering area and treated like a runway, requiring a takeoff and landing clearance from AF ADC.
 Helicopters operating on other surfaces outside the maneuvering areas should be instructed to *"report airborne"*  or *"report on the ground"* so the controllers knows when they are active / no longer active in their airspace.

 ### Training Areas
 There are 3 designated helicopter training areas at Archerfield: